Frequently Asked Questions:

 What forms of payment do you accept?
 We accept payment by cash, check payable to Alterations, or credit/debit card with an added service fee.

 Do you help with spaying/neutering free-roaming (feral) cats?
 Yes, we do work with spaying or neutering feral cats.
-We do require that each feral cat come to the Clinic in its own live trap.
+We require that each feral cat come to the Clinic in its own live trap.
 Following surgery, a feral cat will be placed back into an empty carrier or live trap for recovery.

 What is TNVR?
 Trap, Neuter, Vaccinate, Return (TNVR) is a program that allows free roaming cats to live out their lives without adding to the homeless cat population.
 Cats are humanely trapped, evaluated to ensure they are healthy enough to live a free-roaming lifestyle, vaccinated, spayed/neutered, ear tipped to identify them as being altered and released back to their familiar environment.
 Often kittens and tame cats can be placed with rescue organizations for adoption into homes.